-Visiting Sri Lanka is an amazing experience for most visitors of Sri Lanka not for the travellers today but also for the travellers, who explore the island in the past.
-That’s why the ancient seafarers called the island “serendipity”.
+Visiting the island is an amazing experience for most visitors, not only for the travellers of today but also for the travellers, who explore the island in the past.
+That’s why the ancient seafarers named the island “serendipity”.
 Most travellers fall in love with this tropical island: the verdant landscape, the delicious food; the crumbling, overgrown ruins; the abundant wildlife; and (especially) the welcoming locals who took hospitality to the next level.

 There are three languages are spoken on the island Sinhalese, Tamil and English and English widely spoken in Sri Lanka, and therefore if you know English, as a traveller life going to be very easy for you.

 But there is a certain thing that you need to know before visiting Sri Lanka thereby you can stop being a victim of various scams, overspending and missing beautiful places and important tourist attractions.
-In this Sri lanak travel guide we talk about some of them.
+In this Sri Lanka travel guide, we talk about some of them.